 - Nonprofit organizations

-Unfortunately putting “startup small business grant” into your search engine won’t necessarily provide you with an up-to-date or complete list of available grants organized by business type.
-Our guide to available small business grants is one place to start your search.
-Some other places to research include:
+Unfortunately, typing “startup small business grants” into your search engine won’t necessarily provide you with an up-to-date or complete list of available grants organized by business type.
+However, you may be able to find grants for your small business by visiting specific websites and organizations, such as these listed below.